tinkerbell/ipxedust/docs/Philosophy.md

 # Design Philosophy

-This living document describes some Go design philosophies we endeavor to use/start with when working, building, or writing `boots-ipxe`.
+This living document describes some Go design philosophies we endeavor to use/start with when working, building, or writing `ipxedust`.

 ## General